carlos-sancho-ramirez/lib-java-bitstream/README.md

 ## How to build

+### Using Gradle

+This project include a basic build script for [Gradle](http://www.gradle.org/).
+That script includes the *maven-publish* plugin that allow publishing to Maven repositories.
+Consider running the *publishToMavenLocal* Gradle task.

+    ./gradlew publishToMavenLocal

+It will generate the artifact in a local maven repository (.m2 folder) located under the user space.
+Once published it can be used in other Gradle projects by importing the local maven repository and adding the proper artifact reference.

+    repositories {
+        mavenLocal()
+    }

+    dependencies {
+        compile 'sword:bit-streams-library:1.0'
+    }

+### Using SBT

 This project is configured to use the [Simple Build Tool](http://www.scala-sbt.org/).
 The following are some of the most valuable tasks you may execute:
   * *package*